python/cpython/Doc/howto/descriptor.rst

 --------

 Defines descriptors, summarizes the protocol, and shows how descriptors are called.
-Examines a custom descriptor and several built-in python descriptors including functions, properties, static methods, and class methods.
+Examines a custom descriptor and several built-in Python descriptors including functions, properties, static methods, and class methods.
 Shows how each works by giving a pure Python equivalent and a sample application.